putyourlightson/craft-cloudflare/readme.md

 - Handle bulk Element operations efficiently.
 (There could be a lot of Cloudflare requests.)
 - Give rules and non-widget cache-clearing tools a proper home.
 - See if it's possible to dig deeper into how Craft clears its own caches and mirror the approach so we rely less on manually-specified rules.

+---

+This plugin is brought to you by [Working Concept](https://workingconcept.com), which has no affiliation with [Cloudflare](https://www.cloudflare.com/).